There’s a whole heap of ‘wireless’ meat thermometers out there.

 What's The Difference Between The Original MEATER, MEATER Plus and MEATER Block?

 With the Original you get one probe and a charging dock for it.

 It’ll give you readings up to a maximum range of 33 feet if you’re grilling, using it in the oven, a rotisserie or a kamado.
 But, with the steel sides of a kettle grill or smoker, the range is reduced to a maximum of 10 feet.

 It’s still got all the same features as the more expensive models.
 The lower price is because it doesn’t have the same technology giving it an extended range.

-The newer MEATER Plus model, includes one probe and charging dock as well.
-But, although it looks almost exactly the same, it’s got a built-in Bluetooth extender to boost the range up to 165 feet with any type of cooker including smokers.
+The newer MEATER Plus model, includes one probe and it’s charging dock.
+But, although it looks almost exactly the same as the Original MEATER, it’s got a built-in Bluetooth extender to boost the range up to 165 feet with any type of cooker including smokers.

 The MEATER Block comes with 4 probes so you can monitor multiple cuts.
-But, it uses built-in WiFi to give you the extended 165 foot range, plus, the built-in MEATER Link so you can view the app outside of the normal range by using the Cloud with a WiFi connection.
+But, it uses built-in WiFi to give you the extended 165 foot range, plus, the built-in MEATER Link so you can see your progress and use the app from anywhere that’s got WiFi by using the Cloud connection.

 The MEATER Block also has a screen on the charging block so you can view your cook without using a smartphone.
 But, you’ve got to keep it within 10 feet to do so.

 There really isn’t much to unboxing any of the MEATER thermometers.